jdutta/jdutta.github.io/_posts/2014-03-12-photography-portfolio-using-revealjs.md

 at once in github pages.
 In my view there is no better way to showcase projects.

 Although I considered jekyll to power my photoblog, the simplicity and interactivity of revealjs made it a no-brainer choice.
-The yeoman generator for revealjs is great to start the scaffolding.
+The yeoman generator for revealjs is very useful as it lets me create separate slide files and change their order in a json list.
 To manage the source and dist and avoid switching between `master` and `gh-pages` branch I did the following trick:

-* Local folder `photography` is the clone of `photography` repo in github.
+* Local folder `photography` is the clone of [photography](https://github.com/jdutta/photography) repo.
 * Local folder `photography-dist/photography` is the clone of same repo, but with only `gh-pages` branch.
 The `master` branch is removed.
 * Make source changes in `photography`, like adding/changing slides, then `grunt dist` to generate